United States v. Google LLC (2020): Remedies trial (2025)

-A 15-day trial began on April 21, 2025 and was conducted to determine what remedy, if any, should be imposed in order to correct Google's monopoly.
-Mehta allocated seven trial days each to the DOJ and Google each, with senior ChatGPT and Gemini officials testifying.
+The Department of Justice's proposed penalties against Google, to break up its monopoly, were considered in another trial overseen by Judge Mehta in April 2025.
 In a filing, the DOJ indicated that it would introduce about 400 exhibits over the course of the trial and call 19 witnesses, including multiple senior Google officials.
 Google listed 20 witnesses, including its CEO Sundar Pichai, while describing the DOJ's proposal as "wildly overboard."

-Remedies verdict

 In September 2025, Mehta ruled that Google would not be required to divest of Chrome or Android, but could no longer include search in exclusive contracts.
 Mehta also ruled that Google would be required to share certain search index data and user interaction data with competitors.
 In delivering his ruling, Mehta declared “[U]nlike the typical case where the court’s job is to resolve a dispute based on historic facts, here the court is asked to gaze into a crystal ball and look to the future."

+Opinions were divided on which side prevailed in this ruling.
 The Department of Justice declared it a "significant win" in a press release, while Barron's described it as “almost a best-case scenario" for Google's parent company, Alphabet.
 Writing for The Verge, tech journalist Lauren Feiner said the remedies verdict signaled that the "antitrust fight against Big Tech may already be over."
 Webbush stock analyst Dan Ives called it a "home run" for Google and "a green light for a bigger Gemini AI partnership between Apple and Google."
 Quartz described it as a "the business equivalent of a ceasefire."

 Mehta ordered Google and the Department of Justice to “meet and confer” and submit a revised final judgment by September 10 that aligns with his opinion.
 The day of the ruling, Google's stock went up 8 points.
 Google CEO Sundar Pichai thanked President Donald Trump the day after the remedies trial concluded.

-Analysis and public interest
+In December 2025, Judge Mehta added details to the injunctions against Google, including an order to make user data more openly available to competitors and to release information on how it trains its artificial intelligence applications.
+As of early 2026, both Google and the U.S. Department of Justice have appealed different portions of Mehta's ruling, with Google seeking to overturn the judgment that its search engine is a monopoly, while the government continues to contend that company should be split up as originally proposed at the beginning of the suit.

+Responses from government officials

 The case has attracted public interest amid scrutiny of the four Big Tech companies.
 United States v.
 Google LLC has been compared to the United States v.
 Microsoft Corp.
 (2002), a noted antitrust case against Microsoft.
 According to John Newman of the University of Miami School of Law, "U.S. v.
 Google might be the first big case against Big Tech, but it likely won't be the last."
 Two months after United States v.
 Google was filed, the FTC brought an antitrust case against Facebook.